The Boy of Many Hats

 He was still trying to catch his breath.
 KAPOW!
 It felt like a bomb had exploded in the attic.
 Looking over his shoulder, rows and rows of soldiers stood where the boxes had been.
 On his head sat an army helmet made out of green camouflage material.

 Luke dropped to the floor, waiting for another explosion.
-All he could hear was heavy breathing – It was his own.
-He peered from under his arms covering his head, but once again, there was only the darkness of the attic.
-Seeing a small ray of light from the trapdoor he crawled on his belly to it.
+All he could hear was heavy breathing.
+It was his own.
+He peered from under his arms that were covering his head, but once again, there was only the darkness of the attic.
+Seeing a small ray of light from the trapdoor, he crawled on his belly to it.

-“Luke, “a voice whispered.
 Where was it coming from?
-He thought.
-It seemed to be in the direction towards the wall where the flames had appeared earlier.
+It seemed to be in the direction of the wall where the flames had appeared earlier.
 He changed direction and headed to the wall again, but boxes were in his way.
-They were row upon row, almost four levels high.
+They were stacked row upon row, almost four levels high.
 Struggling to move one pile aside, a hole appeared in the floor.
 A miner’s hat with a lamp on the top, sat beside the hole.
 He put it on, turned on the light, and down the hole he went.
 There was a slight incline as he crawled down the shaft.
 The light from the hat shone only a few feet in front.
-Ledges appeared to the left and right with strange eyes shining from them.
+Ledges appeared to the left and right, with strange eyes shining from them.
 Winged creatures sat glumly watching him.
-They looked prehistoric and not one resembled any of the birds in his backyard.
+They looked prehistoric and not one resembled any of the birds in his back yard.

 His head popped up between the boxes to see his mother standing by the trapdoor bathed in light from a bulb in the attic ceiling.